google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 There's a little more that needs to be said about clients.
 Now let's talk about the service worker itself.

-{% include shared/aside.liquid list=page.notes.promises %}
+{% include shared/remember.liquid title="Aside" list=page.notes.promises %}

 ## Where can the service worker play?